Let us lead you to lower cholesterol.

 As Dietitians, we know there is a lot of information out there to sift through.
 That's why we brought the best cholesterol-reducing tips here, all on one page for you.
 Join us as we map out the journey to lower cholesterol, the plant powered way.

 Why Lainey Chooses:

 Plant Stanols for Reducing Cholesterol

 Plant stanols are proven to reduce cholesterol for most people, and are supported by 70+ peer-reviewed clinical studies.
 So, the team at Benecol® put 2 grams of plant stanols into 4 tablespoons of buttery spreads, and 2 grams into 4 chocolate Soft Chews.

 The result?
-A functional food that tastes like butter and works like magic, without any known side effects.
-Benecol® is an easy way to get the recommended 2 grams of plant stanols per day, which has been shown to significantly reduce LDL and total cholesterol for most people.
+Functional food products with plant stanols that tastes great and works like magic, without any known side effects.
+Benecol® Products are an easy way to get the recommended 2 grams of plant stanols per day, which has been shown to significantly reduce LDL and total cholesterol for most people.